Get some design advice from Prey lead designer Ricardo Bare

 Building immersive-sim games is no easy feat, yet somehow that’s the ground that Arkane Studios has staked out for itself.
 With Prey coming out right on the heels of Dishonored 2, we took some time today to chat with lead designer Ricardo Bare about how he approaches designing simulation games.

-It was a helpful chat, which you can view in its entirety up above especially if you’re a designer looking to make games like Deus Ex or Dishonored 2, games Bare has spent a lot of time on.
-For those of you seeking some helpful highlights, here are a couple of the subjects Bare went over with us on the stream.
+It was a helpful chat especially if you’re a designer looking to make games like Deus Ex or Dishonored 2, games Bare has spent a lot of time on.
+For those of you seeking some helpful highlights, here are a couple of the subjects Bare went over with us on the stream (which you can see up above.)

 Upending the tutorial area was risky (but the payoff was worth it)

 Prey’s opening minutes include a faux-tutorial that imparts some traversal information to the player, but really doesn’t teach any of the game’s major systems in the way even Dishonored (another Arkane Studios Game) would.
-Bare attributes this to a design choice of creative director Raphael Colantonio to try and pull the rug out from players, but you should know he primarily thinks it works because there’s a lot of humor to help sell the fake-out.
+Bare attributes this design choice to creative director Raphael Colantonio, who wanted to pull the rug out from players, but you should know he primarily thinks it works because there’s a lot of humor to help sell the fake-out.

 If you’re going to work on your own sim-type game, think about systems in loops, not fixed outputs